patrickfav/uber-adb-tools/README.md

 # Uber Adb Tools for Android
 A simple tool that makes it more convenient to **install, uninstall and creating bug reports and more for multiple apps on multiple devices** with one command.
-Additionally uninstalling allows to use **wildcards as package name**.
+Additionally, uninstalling allows to use **wildcards as package name**.
 This is basically a front-end for the [Android Debug Bridge (ADB)](https://developer.android.com/studio/command-line/adb.html) which is required to run.

 [![GitHub release](https://img.shields.io/github/release/patrickfav/uber-adb-tools.svg)](https://github.com/patrickfav/uber-adb-tools/releases/latest)
 [![Build Status](https://travis-ci.com/patrickfav/uber-adb-tools.svg?branch=master)](https://travis-ci.com/patrickfav/uber-adb-tools)